justinmihigo/Justin-git-challenge/README.md

 - Intro.md that will contain short bio for DevOps intern team
 - and changelog.md for documenting changes
 ## Acceptance criteria
-- We have to get reviews and also create branches and resolve conflicts trying to merge to main
+- We have to get reviews and also create branches and resolve conflicts trying to merge to main.